Sorry, you need to enable JavaScript to visit this website.

 Funding

-According to the law it is the higher education institution which ensures the conditions of the student self-government's operation.
-There is not any data publicly available on the number of members.
+According to the law, it is the higher education institution that ensures the conditions of the student self-government's operation.
+There is no publicly available data on the number of members.

 School student union(s)